The method

 Limitations

 RiskEvents is an intelligence tool, not a definitive source of truth.
 AI classification may contain errors.
 Impact assessments are indicative, not actuarial.
-Coverage depends on monitored sources and may miss events reported only in non-English media or niche channels.
+Coverage spans the world's news output in 65 languages but may still miss events reported only in closed, paywalled, or unindexed channels.
 Users should always verify critical intelligence through independent sources before making underwriting or exposure management decisions.

 Questions about our methodology?
 Contact us.